SANSA: Unleashing the Hidden Semantics in SAM2 for Few-Shot Segmentation: Conclusions

 \section{Conclusions}

-In this work, we introduced \ours{}, which enhances \sam{} to accept and propagate a \textit{visual} prompt across frames, and shows that its memory attention mechanism can be re-focused towards semantic correspondences by restructuring the feature space.
-We addressed three fundamental questions: (1) we demonstrated that semantic information can be extracted from \sam{} features through lightweight bottleneck transformations, answering our initial research question, (2) by keeping \sam{} frozen, we preserve its segmentation capabilities, and finally (3) our experiments show that the learned semantic mapping generalizes robustly to novel classes, with SOTA performance on strict few-shot benchmarks and against generalist models.
+In this work, we introduced \ours{}, which enhances \sam{} to accept and propagate a \textit{visual} prompt across frames, and showed that its memory attention mechanism can be re-focused towards semantic correspondences by restructuring the feature space.
+We addressed three fundamental inquiries: (1) we demonstrated that semantic information can be extracted from \sam{} features through lightweight bottleneck transformations, answering our initial research question, (2) we showed that this can be achieved while keeping \sam{} frozen, thereby preserving its segmentation capabilities, and finally (3) we experimentally verified that the learned semantic mapping generalizes robustly to novel classes, with SOTA performance on strict few-shot benchmarks and against generalist models.
 Beyond technical contributions, \ours{} offers practical advantages: it supports diverse prompts for annotation-efficient applications, and offers a 3x speed increase.
 Finally, our results suggest that foundation models like \sam{} may contain richer task-adaptable knowledge than their original objectives imply, a direction worthy of future exploration.